silvinor/www/_posts/2026-08-05-everyone-masks.md

 The phrase people reach for here is *fake it till you make it*.
 I have not been able to trace it to a citable source, and I am not going to pretend otherwise. [^a] But the idea it points at is real enough: act the part long enough and the part stops being an act.
 That is the mechanism.
 It is also, precisely, where the autistic case diverges.

 Recent research has stopped treating masking as autism-specific.
-Pryke-Hobbes and colleagues compared 285 autistic, 88 non-autistic neurodivergent and 99 neurotypical adults on workplace masking, and found masking widespread in all three groups, for overlapping reasons: to fit in, to avoid judgement, to keep the job, to get promoted. [^8] Miller, Rees and Pearson found the same overlap comparing autistic and non-autistic adults directly. [^9] Van der Putten and colleagues found that adults with ADHD camouflage more than a non-autistic, non-ADHD comparison group - though still less than autistic adults. [^10]
+Pryke-Hobbes and colleagues compared 285 autistic, 88 non-autistic neurodivergent and 99 neurotypical adults on workplace masking, and found masking widespread in all three groups, for overlapping reasons: to fit in, to avoid judgement, to keep the job, to get promoted. [^8] Miller, Rees and Pearson found the same overlap comparing autistic and non-autistic adults directly. [^9] Van der Putten and colleagues found that adults with ADHD camouflage more than a non-autistic, non-ADHD comparison group - though still less than autistic adults. [^10] [^b]

 Ai, Cunningham and Lai put the conceptual case plainly: autistic camouflaging sits inside the general human phenomenon of impression management, and the useful research question is which parts are shared and which are not. [^11]